debrawolford/plant-swap/README.md

 ✔️ Misc. links on website: All other links are working correctly.

-✔️ Try loading Account page when not logged in: Get redirected to index.html.
+✔️ Try loading My Account page when not logged in: Get redirected to index.html.

 ✔️ Try loading Posts page when not logged in: An error message appears asking user to log in/register.